Top 6 Customer Loyalty Trends

 When a customer visits your e-commerce store, he/she is more likely to purchase if they are targeted with personalized offers.
 Moreover, today technology has enhanced data collection methods so why not make the best use of them to deliver personalized experiences to your customers and build loyalty.

 The same tactic needs to be applied when it comes to sending SMS-es and e-mails to customers.
 Whether it’s addressing people by their name, sending them gender-specific products or basis their purchasing history – customers are more likely to react to messages that are tailor-made for them.
 Don’t have an in-house team of expert writers?
-Reach out to writing services to handle it for you.
+Reach out to writing services or resume writing services to handle it for you.

 Customers might be enrolled in multiple ‘loyalty programs’ but is that really a measure of their loyalty towards brands?